- THIS WAY IN…TO MUSIC is a new, digitally delivered music interaction program

 Driven by personal experiences and a passion to inspire positive changes.

-A parent of a child with DIFFABLITY, Singer and Founder Alex Smith knows first hand the rewards – and challenges – of raising a child who has a different way of interacting with the world.
+A parent of a child with neuro-diversity (ASD/Asperger’s), Singer and Founder Alex Smith and his wife know first hand the rewards – and challenges – of raising a child who has a different way of interacting with the world.
 But “where words fail, music speaks” as the famous saying goes.
-And that’s what we’re about – using MUSIC to communicate with children with diffability, in a fun, engaging and comfort-building way.

-Our Story – Using Music to Connect with Children with Communication Differences or Cognitive Disability
+Our Story – Using Music to Connect with Children with Communication Differences or Cognitive Differences

 - We believe that “where words fail, music speaks.”
 (Hans Christian Andersen quote/paraphrase).